EddyVerbruggen/cordova-plugin-3dtouch/README.md

 You can guess what those do by looking at the screenshot, right?

 Note that you can localize these by opening Xcode, and adding a `InfoPlist.strings` file to the `Resources` folder.
 Then mark it as Localizable in the Utilities window and add translations for the appropriate languages.
+[Details here.](https://kb.applingua.com/2011/10/how-to-localize-app-names/)

+If you're using Telerik Platform you can manually upload this plugin and tweak the plugin's contents.
+See the commented section in `plugin.xml` about static icon localization.

 #### UIApplicationShortcutItemType
 This is the same as the `type` param of `configureQuickActions`, so it's what you'll receive in your `onHomeIconPressed` as `payload.type`.
 Just do something cool with that info.

 ## 6. Changelog
+* 1.2.2 Documentation on how to localize the title and subtitle of your static icons.
 * 1.2.1 Documentation on how to add static icons to your app.
 * 1.2.0 iOS 9.1 added a lot of new iconTypes to choose from.
 Thanks #2!
 * 1.1.0 Found a solid way to deal with timing when to call into `onHomeIconPressed`.
 Should always work now, even on coldstart.